Contemporary Animal Training and Management

 Where: Natural Encounters, Inc. Training Facility in Winter Haven, FL

 Tuition: $1800 per person ($500.00 deposit + $1300.00 final payment).
 Participation is limited to 24 attendees.
 NOTE: we are pleased to offer a $100 discount for students who have completed Susan Friedman’s online Living & Learning with Animals (LLA) course and a $100 discount for return attendees.

 For the Online Application and Information: Workshop Application form

 NEI Training Facility in Florida:

 Attending a workshop at the NEI training facility is the best way to learn the art and science of animal training.
-This 34-acre facility is home to over 80 species of animals, almost all of which are available for training in our workshops.
-Free of normal daily duties, attendees can concentrate on learning the technology and skills required to perform at the professional level.
+This 34-acre facility is home to over 80 species of animals.
+Staff accommodate the daily care of the animals so that the attendees can concentrate on learning the technology and skills required to perform at the professional level.
 Each attendee receives personalized attention from our staff of experts, as well as note guides and workbooks that they can take home to share with their co-workers.